jorge-pais/bazel_exercises/README.md

 Ready?
 Let’s get started! 🚀

-## 🧑‍💻 Exercise 2: Generating C++ Code Using a Python Code Generator in Bazel
+## :computer: Exercise 2: Generating C++ Code Using a Python Code Generator in Bazel

 In this exercise, we will extend our Bazel setup by integrating a Python-based code generator that produces C++ source files.
 The goal is to automate the code generation step within the Bazel build process, ensuring that the generated files are correctly included in the final application build.